emitc2h/CDER/README.rst

 .. image:: https://bitbucket.org/emitc2h/collider/raw/4ae7adec5db93d7e99c9a8fe8064eb223a0035e2/core/images/logo.png
-   :scale: 30 %
-   :align: left

 What is this?
 -------------

-A high-level event visualiser interfacing ROOT ntuples of a pre-determined format to an OpenGL graphics display.
+CDER (ColliDER) is a high-level event visualiser interfacing ROOT ntuples of a pre-determined format to an OpenGL graphics display.
 This package depends on ROOT, pyglet, py-lepton and PyOpenGL::